afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 If calibration data is not available, a rough estimation is provided based on LiPo batteries characterization data taken from here: [https://blog.ampow.com/lipo-voltage-chart/](https://blog.ampow.com/lipo-voltage-chart/).
 However, actual battery voltages may not match the characterization data due to 1) inaccurate ADC readings, 2) voltage drop due to the involved transistors (if any) and 3) Unexpected impedances at the voltage divider.
 For this reason, the highest voltage ever read is taken as an auto-calibration parameter.
 The expected voltage reading is mapped linearly to the absolute maximum voltage ever read.
 The battery needs a full charge before this algorithm provides any meaningful result.

 (See [LiPoBatteryCharacterization.ods](./LiPoBatteryCharacterization.ods))

-#### Fuel gauges

-Fuel gauges from Maxim/Analog Devices are powered from the battery itself.
-As a result, they don't respond to I2C commands if the battery is not attached.
-This way, we know there is no battery.

 ### HidImplementation